SarahGearardo/FastFoodFinal/README.md

 ## Overview

-In the US, fast food restaurants are generally thought of as "cheap food" and are often associated with low-income areas in people's minds.
-We will use machine learning to investigate whether density of fast food restaurants (FFRs) can be used to predict median household income.
+In the US, fast food restaurants (FFRs) are generally thought of as "cheap food" and are often associated with low-income areas in people's minds.
+We will use machine learning to investigate whether density of FFRs can be used to predict median household income.

 ## Hypothesis

-We proposed that there is a strong negative correlation between density of CFFRs and median income level per zip code.
+We proposed that there is a strong negative correlation between density of FFRs and median income level per zip code.

 ## Data Sources